wnet-ieg-2/nprapi-wordpress/readme.txt

 * Added support for the [Co-Authors Plus plugin](https://wordpress.org/plugins/co-authors-plus/), so that guest authors are attached to imported articles if they already exist
 * Fixed a bug that was wrapping <div> elements in <p> tags
 * Updated the plugin to use the PUSH settings for bylines, story body, and media credits when PULLing as well
+* Added user setting to ignore primary images when importing articles with rich layout.
+This will be useful for site themes that automatically display featured images, so that images don't get duplicated (thanks to [@bdivver](https://github.com/bdivver)) [PR #17](https://github.com/OpenPublicMedia/nprapi-wordpress/pull/17)

 = V1.9.2 =
 * Added support for 'container' elements in stories